-The results of testing for asbestos during this survey indicate asbestos is present in the following materials throughout the buildings mentioned above:
+The results of testing for asbestos during this survey indicate asbestos is present in multiple materials throughout the campus.
+A quick summary is detailed in the following bullet points, with specifics pertaining to individual materials found in later sections of this report.